bsutton/pig_server/README.md

 # Email
-The IHServer has a '/booking' end-point which can send an email.
+The pig_servver has a '/booking' end-point which can send an email.
 It does this by connection to gmail.
 You will need a gmail app password for this to work.